 The Employment Law Review: Hong Kong

 The principal piece of employment legislation providing protection to employees is the Employment Ordinance (EO).
-Since its enactment in 1968, there has not been any general overhaul of its underlying principles; however, it has been amended to address particular issues as they have arisen.
+Since its enactment in 1968, there has not been any general overhaul of its underlying principles; however, it has been amended periodically to address particular issues as they have arisen.
 Certain local structural constraints have ensured that only modest or compromise reforms have tended to occur.
 The result is that although the EO provides an important basis for protection for employees, when compared with other jurisdictions that have more advanced labour laws, Hong Kong has fallen some way behind.

 The EO applies to any employee with employment in Hong Kong.
 It prescribes the minimum rights and benefits to be enjoyed by any such employee.
-It also contains a no-contracting-out provision, which will render void any term of a contract of employment that purports to extinguish or reduce any right, benefit or protection conferred on the employee by the EO.
+It also contains a no-contracting-out provision, which will render void any term within a contract of employment that purports to extinguish or reduce any right, benefit or protection conferred on the employee by the EO.

 The relevant courts and tribunals in which employment claims can be brought are: